DIY Staining Hardwood Floors: Our Honest Experience

 Water Based Polyurethane Finish

 The polyurethane sealant is a protective layer that will enhance the richness of the stain as well as provide durability against daily wear and tear!
 You definitely don’t want to skip this step!
+If you’re unsure about floor finish to use, check out my Water Based vs Oil Based Polyurethane Floor Finish blog post!

 how to stain hardwood floors diy